Comparative Bioavailability: FDA Submission Requirements Explained

 Crossover vs. Parallel Design:

-Most comparative bioavailability studies use a randomized, crossover design where each subject receives both test and reference formulations in different periods.
-This design minimizes inter-subject variability and increases statistical power.
-The FDA requires adequate washout periods between treatment periods (typically 5 half-lives minimum).
+Most comparative bioavailability studies use a randomized crossover design where each subject receives both test and reference formulations in different periods.
+This design helps control inter-subject variability.
+Washout periods should be justified so carryover does not compromise the analysis.

 Parallel study designs are acceptable when: